 Instructions

-- Reduce temperature to 350 degrees F. and continue cooking an additional 60 minutes or until the internal temperature read 165 degrees F. at it’s thickest part.
+- Roast: Place in preheated oven, uncovered and middle rack, for 30 minutes.
+Reduce oven temperature to 350 degrees F. and continue cooking an additional 60 minutes or until the internal temperature reads 165 degrees F. at the thickest part of the turkey.
 Baste every 20 minutes or so with another 1/4 cup melted butter.
-Once you are done using up the butter simply use the liquid at the bottom of the pan to baste.
+Once the butter is used up, simply use the liquid at the bottom of the pan to baste.

-- Move the turkey onto a platter or large plate and cover with foil again to continue its resting for another 10-15 minutes.
-Use juices at the bottom of the pan to make Homemade Turkey Gravy
+- Serve: Move the turkey onto a platter or large plate and cover with foil again to continue its resting for another 10-15 minutes.
+Highly recommend using pan drippings to make turkey gravy!

 Notes